arfath99/SuperApp/README.md

-This is an Super APP created for Timer, To Do List and Notes Taking
+An Super App for everything.